 Even the Chartered Institute of Personnel and Development’s Chief Executive has described it as “an outdated response to the challenges of the modern workplace.”

-Before being elected to this House, I was a Director of a significant private sector employer, responsible for our industrial relations with around a thousand staff.
+Before being elected to this House, I was a Director of a significant private sector employer, responsible for our industrial relations with around a thousand members of staff.

 We recognised a trade union to represent our staff.